ajvetturini/phase-field-models/README.md

 # Phase Field Modelling using JAX
 Python / JAX implementation of Cahn-Hilliard and Allen-Cahn phase field model algorithms (inspired from https://github.com/lorenzo-rovigatti/cahn-hilliard) alongside reproduced results.
 Overall, if you are unfamiliar with phase fields / other mesoscopic simulations, I'd recommend reading Ch 12 and 13 of Introduction to Computational Materials Science by Richard Lesar.

 Overall, these are lengthy simulations if you do not have a hardware accelerator (i.e., GPU / TPU).
 This jax-based version should still run on a CPU and allow you to still simulate more coarse / lower time step systems due to JIT.
-Overall, jax should be accessible on any type of computer (Windows, Mac, Linux) but Linux is preferred for GPU acceleration.
+Overall, jax should be accessible on any type of computer (Windows, Mac, Linux) but Linux is preferred for easiest access to GPU acceleration.
 For more information, see [here](https://docs.jax.dev/en/latest/)

 # Implementation Details